College Scholastic Ability Test: Sections

-The CSAT consists of six sections: national language (Korean), mathematics, English, Korean history, subordinate subjects (social studies, sciences, and vocational education), and second foreign language/Chinese characters and classics.
-All sections are optional except Korean history, but most candidates take all the other sections except second foreign language/Classical Chinese.
+The CSAT consists of six sections: Korean, Mathematics, English, Korean history, one chosen subject from Social science, Natural science, and Vocational education, and a Second language and Classical Chinese.
+All sections are optional except Korean history, but most candidates take all the other sections except a second foreign language and Classical Chinese.

-In the mathematics section, candidates are made to take Math I (which consists of Logarithm, Sequences and Trigonometry) and Math II (which consists of Limits and Calculus on polynomials), and allowed to select one among Probability and Statistics, Geometry and Calculus.
+In the Mathematics section, candidates take Math I (which consists of logarithms, sequences and trigonometry) and Math II (which consists of limits, precalculus and calculus), and are allowed to select one topic among probability and statistics, geometry and calculus.

-The subordinate subjects is divided into three sections: social studies, science, and vocational education.
-Candidates may choose up to two subjects, but may not select from different sections at the same time; Physics II and Biology I may be chosen for the subordinate section since both are sciences, but World history and Principles of Accounting may not – the former is in the social studies section, and the latter in vocational education.
-Only vocational high-school graduates can choose the vocational education section.
+The subordinate subjects are divided into three sections: social studies, science, and vocational education.
+Candidates may choose up to two subjects, either from the 17 science or social studies subjects, or from the vocational education subjects.
+For example, Physics II and Biology I may be chosen for the subordinate section since both are sciences, Chemistry I and Society and Culture may be chosen as well, but World history and Principles of Accounting may not – the former is in the social studies section, and the latter in vocational education.
+Only vocational high-school graduates can choose the vocational education section, accounting for only 1% of test-takers.
+The split between sciences and social studies has been fairly even, but in 2024, the number of students taking social studies subjects (225135) overtook the number taking sciences (174649), while the percentage of students taking one science and one social studies exceeded 10%.

-In the second foreign language/Classical Chinese section, the candidate chooses one subject.
+In the voluntary second language/Classical Chinese section, the candidate chooses one subject.

-Most high-ranked universities require applicants to take two science subordinate subjects and Geometry or Calculus in the mathematics section if they apply for a STEM major, and do not accept subordinate subjects in the same field (such as Physics I and Physics II).
+Most high-ranked universities used to require applicants to take two science subordinate subjects and Geometry or Calculus in the mathematics section if they apply for a STEM major, and do not accept subordinate subjects in the same field (such as Physics I and Physics II).
+However, since 2024, most universities abolished the two sciences rule, many opting for an extra scoring system instead.
+This led to an influx of students from science to social studies.
+As of 2025, the only universities that require two science subjects for a STEM major are Seoul National University and most medical majors.
+Many universities also allow Probability and Statistics to be taken as well for a STEM major.

+In 2023, the Ministry of Education announced revisions that will take effect starting in 2027, which includes abolishing electives, including Korean Language and Mathematics electives, and replacing different Natural science and social studies subjects with Integrated Science and Integrated Social Studies, which are taught at the 10th grade level in high school.

-National Language
+Korean Language

-In the National Language section, candidates are assessed on their ability to read, understand and analyse Korean texts rapidly and accurately.
+In the Korean Language section, candidates are assessed on their ability to read, understand and analyse Korean texts rapidly and accurately.
 Its 45 questions of the subject are classified into four categories: